Ogoorass/media-viewer/README.md

-A cool web media viewer
+A cool browser media viewer